MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Introduction

-To enhance the model’s responsiveness to motion instructions, we introduce a specialized motion control module that prioritizes action-related text cues while preserving identity consistency throughout the video sequence.
-Complementing this module, we present a new dataset, Human-Motion, which employs large language models (LLMs) to produce comprehensive and nuanced motion descriptions tailored for identity-preserving video synthesis.
-Furthermore, to facilitate user control over motion dynamics, we introduce a parameterized motion intensity coefficient, allowing users to easily adjust the scale of movement during inference.
-Together, these advancements improve the model’s ability to accurately follow motion instructions and generate realistic, personalized content.
-Through extensive experiments, we present qualitative, quantitative, and user study results that validate the effectiveness of our method in terms of identity consistency and adherence to motion instructions.
+Through extensive experiments, we present qualitative, quantitative, and user study results that validate the performance of our method in terms of identity consistency and adherence to motion instructions.
 In summary, our contributions are as follows:

-\begin{itemize} \item We propose a framework, named \textit{MotionCharacter}, designed to enhance identity consistency and fine-grained motion controllability in human video generation.

-\item We introduce a motion control module that prioritizes action-related text while maintaining subject consistency, which enables more precise control over motion dynamics and improves the generation of high-quality human videos based on textual descriptions.